-Under the terms of the facility, the company is required to comply with certain financial covenants and the Company has complied with these covenants as of 31 December 2022.
+Under the terms of the facility, the Company is required to comply with certain financial covenants.
+The Company has complied with all the financial covenants as of 31 December 2023 except for debt service coverage ratio for Dana Gas PJSC and Dana Gas Egypt.